shimmercat/mousebox/README.md

 MouseBox is a standlone (as in no OpenSSL dependencies) tool that takes care of setting up and leveraging a fake Certification Authority suitable for https:// website development.
+When you use it correctly, you can get the green padlock in your website development setup with minimum effort.

 Why?